-STATE OF FLORIDA COLLECTIVE BARGAINING UNIT GRIEVANCE FORM
+FLORIDA POLICE BENEVOLENT ASSOCIATION STATE OF FLORIDA COLLECTIVE BARGAINING UNITS CRIEVANCE FORM

+GRIEVANCE FORM

 Employee's Name Class Title

 Business Address Department or Agency

-Division or District Business Telephone
+Division or District

-Bureau or UnitBargaining Unit Social Security Number
+Business Telephone Bureau or Unit

-Bargaining Onit
+Bargaining Unit

-NATURE OF GRIEVANCE: (involving interpreta ation or application of specific provisions of Agreement)
+NATURE OF GRIEVANCE: (involving interpretation or application of specific provisions of Agreement)

 DATE ACT OR CONDITION OCCURRED:

-ARTICLE(S) AND SECTION(S) OF AGREEMI ENT: (which have allegedly been violated)
+ARTICLE(S) AND SECTION(S) OF AGREEMENT: (which have allegedly been violated)

 RELIEF REQUESTED:

-IF REPRESENTATIVE DESIRED - Name of Gr rievance Representative:
+IF REPRESENTATIVE DESIRED - Name of Grievar nce Representative:

-Business Telephone:
+Business Telep phone

-spokesperson and be responsible for processing the Representative named above has been designated to act as above grievance.
-The employees included in the group for which this the group by reference to the employees' job classification(s), work on):
+for processing the above grievance.
+The employees inc resentative named above has been designated to act as spokesperson and be responsible cluded in the group for which this grievance is filed are identified as follows (identify tion(s), work unit(s), and any other relevant identifying information):

-SIGNED DATE SUBMITTED

-Grievance Representative
+SIGNED Grievance Representative Date Submitted

 SUBMITTED TO: Name Class Title

-(If space is insufficient to write complete information on, attach a separate sheet.)
+(If space is insufficient to write complete information, attach a separate sheet.)